tue-alga/cartocrow/README.md

 > :warning: CartoCrow is still a **work in progress**  and should not be considered stable yet.

+This repository consists of the following subdirectories:

+* `cartocrow`: the library itself, with subdirectories for each module
+* `test`: unit tests for each module
+* `frontend`: the command-line frontend
+* `demos`: a collection of GUI applications serving as a demonstration of various parts of the algorithms implemented

 ## Dependencies

 CartoCrow depends on the following build tools: